fedspendingtransparency/data-act-broker-backend/README.md

 ###Local Version

 It is possible to setup the Dynamo Database locally.
-This requires Java to be installed which can be done using the following command on Red Hat based systems.
+This requires Java JDK 6 or higher to be installed, which can be done using the following command on Red Hat based systems.

 ```bash
 $ su -c "yum install java-1.7.0-openjdk"